BishKhadka/Soccerboard/README.md

 I have deployed the Django web application on an Azure Virtual Machine running Ubuntu, using Gunicorn as the Python WSGI HTTP server and Nginx as the web server (reverse proxy).
 I have used PostgreSQL as a database backend.

-The cryptographic layer (SSL/TLS) has been enabled to encrypt the data transmitted between user's browser and the web server.
-This is done to ensure that sensitive information, such as login credentials of the admin and emails/messages in the contact form, are not intercepted and read by unauthorized individuals, thus preventing man-in-the-middle attacks.
+The cryptographic layer (SSL/TLS) has been enabled to encrypt the data transmitted between the user's browser and the web server.
+This is done to ensure that sensitive information, such as login credentials of the admin and emails/messages in the contact form, is not intercepted and read by unauthorized individuals, thus preventing man-in-the-middle attacks.

 Here is the link to the website on my [studio](http://bishalkhadka.studio/soccer/).